Moecker/sdc_mpc/reflection.md

 * Tested using Ubuntu 16.04 and Term 2 Udacity Simulator and the installation script.

 The code has been restructured a bit, so that there is now basically four parts:

 * The `Main` file which contains all the simulator code and triggers the solve method of the MPC
 * The `MPC` itself with definition of all contraints
 * The `FgEvaluator` for the cost computation of a prediction
 * The `CoordinateSystems` class used for coordinate transformations as discussed later
 * The `Auxiliary` file containing helpers for all modules

+The code and approach was influenced by two contributions:

+* The MPC quizzes found under `https://github.com/udacity/CarND-MPC-Quizzes`.
+In particular the constraints and fg_evaluator implementation was influenced from here.
+* This blog entry `https://medium.com/@NickHortovanyi/carnd-controls-mpc-2f456ce658f`.
+In particular, the idea to first coordinate transform the waypoints and to keep track of historic controls
+* These GitHub repos: `https://github.com/hortovanyi/CarND-MPC-Project` and `https://github.com/ajsmilutin/CarND-MPC-Project`.
+In particular the coordinate transformation was influences from here.

 ## Implementation